 Living in the here and now is much more satisfying.
 It is also much more manageable.
 Taking the time to distinguish between the past and the here and now can mean the difference between a successful and pleasurable experience with others or a conflictual and painful experience with others.
 Remember, only you can be the adult that you are and take care of yourself.
 Others really can’t do this for you.
 Even if it seems they are willing to try, in time, your seeking to be taken care of by someone else will stress, if not end, friendships and relationships.

 The past can only live on if you let it.
-Your past can produce real pain and Coping With Flashbacks for you in the here and now.
+Your past can produce real pain and flashbacks for you in the here and now.
 The challenge that you face is not so much trying to control that but letting it happen and then taking care of yourself in response to it.
 The past truly only has the power (now) that you give to it.
 Refuse to continue to give your past more power than your here and now.
 The difference in giving the “now” power is that you will find yourself and know yourself and learn to believe in yourself.
 Do not let your life be defined by your past anymore or by those in your past who so let you down or hurt you and who defined you in abusive and unfair ways.